 Google’s Webmaster Quality Guidelines provide information about the most common forms of deceptive or manipulative behavior.

 One section of these guidelines is dedicated to link schemes.
-Any links that you acquire with the intent of manipulating search rankings or PageRank is part of a link scheme.
+Any links you acquire with the intent of manipulating search rankings or PageRank are part of a link scheme.